Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 abroot pkg apply
 ```

-It will create a local image of the latest Vanilla OS version, adding or removing the desired packages.
-This new local image would be kept up to date automatically with the latest versions of Vanilla OS.
+This will create a local image of the latest Vanilla OS version, adding or removing the desired packages.
+This new local image will be kept up-to-date automatically with the latest versions of Vanilla OS.

 ### Always Bootable